sadanandpai/javascript-code-challenges/challenges/functions-challenges.md

 <br />

-#### Q11
-### Design a function with toggle functionality for given list of inputs where toggle function accepts list of values to be toggled upon
+### Q. Design a function with toggle functionality for given list of inputs where toggle function accepts list of values to be toggled upon
 ```js
 // Example
 var hello = toggle("hello");